Home Examples Screenshots User manual Bluesky logo YouTube

 Electrical parameter editor — adjust mobilities, recombination constants, trap parameters, and enable or disable mechanisms.

-2. SRH traps vs. bimolecular recombination
+2. SRH traps and bimolecular recombination

 In most organic simulations, Dynamic Shockley–Read–Hall (SRH) traps are enabled by default because trap-mediated recombination is common in disordered materials and often dominates the recombination landscape.
 For this introductory example, however, SRH adds unnecessary complexity, so we will temporarily disable it.